Gumpy-Q/MALscrap-suite/README.md

 # MyAnalizer
 Want to visualize the juicy data you have just scraped ?
 Here it is !

-As for now this scripts can draw 3 kinds of plots:
+As for now this scripts can draw these kinds of plots:
 * Evolution of production (year & season)
 * Top 3 studio production over the year
 * Number of studio in activity